 Private equity investments consist mainly of (i) co-investments alongside Apollo's private equity funds, or (ii) purchases of secondary interests in such funds.
 The Investment Partnership currently has entered into co-investment agreements with Apollo Investment Fund VI and Apollo Investment Fund VII, which are private equity funds sponsored by Apollo.
 Apollo Investment Fund VI has \$10.1 billion of committed capital and Apollo Investment Fund VII has \$14.7 billion of committed capital.
-Due to the unprecedented market volatility and tightening of the credit markets, particularly during the fourth quarter of 2008 and the first quarter of 2009, the Investment Partnership took certain steps in an effort to ensure that it continues to maintain appropriate cash reserves should the markets deteriorate further.
-As part of this process, beginning in the fourth quarter of 2008 and continuing into the third quarter of 2009, the Investment Partnership exercised the right to opt out of new co-investments alongside Apollo Investment Fund VI and Apollo Investment Fund VII and their parallel investment vehicles, as permitted by its co-investment agreements.
-The Investment Partnership's opt-out decisions are each made on a case-by-case basis taking into consideration reserves and liquidity at the time of the potential co-investment transaction.
-Beginning in the third quarter of 2009, the Investment Partnership resumed making co-investments alongside the private equity funds.
-In the fourth quarter of 2009, the co-investment agreements with Apollo Investment Fund VI and Apollo Investment Fund VII were amended.
+During a portion of 2008 and 2009, as a result of the unprecedented market volatility and tightening of the credit markets, the Investment Partnership exercised the right to opt out of new co-investments alongside Apollo Investment Fund VI.
+On December 16, 2009, the co-investment agreements with Apollo Investment Fund VI and Apollo Investment Fund VII were amended.
 The co-investment agreement with Fund VI was amended to provide that no new co-investments will be made (only follow-on investments which are expected to protect AAA Investments' interests in its existing portfolio companies will be made going forward).
 The co-investment agreement with Fund VII was amended to provide that where a follow-on investment is made with Fund VII for reasons other than to protect AAA Investments' interest in an existing portfolio company, it will be made at the co-investment percentage that has been set by the board of directors of AAA's Managing General Partner for the relevant year (or, if lower, at the percentage necessary to ensure that AAA Investments and Fund VII continue to hold the relevant portfolio company in the same proportions as it is owned by each of them at that time).
 The board of directors of AAA's Managing General Partner continues to set the Fund VII co-investment percentage for new co-investment as the beginning of each calendar year.

-In addition to our private equity investments, capital is deployed through investments in, or co-investment arrangements with, Apollo's capital markets-focused funds, including (i) Apollo Strategic Value Offshore Fund, Ltd. ("Apollo Strategic Value Fund"), an Apollo-sponsored fund that primarily invests in the securities of leveraged companies in North America and Europe through distressed investments, value-driven investments and special opportunities, (ii) AP Investment Europe Limited ("Apollo Investment Europe"), an Apollo-sponsored European mezzanine and leveraged debt investment vehicle, (iii) Apollo Asia Opportunity Offshore Fund, Ltd. ("Apollo Asia Opportunity Fund"), the Apollo-sponsored vehicle focused on value-driven, mezzanine and special opportunity corporate investments in the Asia Pacific region and (iv) Apollo European Principal Finance Fund, L.P. ("Apollo European Principal Finance Fund"), an Apollo-sponsored vehicle focused on opportunities in the non-performing loans sector in Europe.
+In addition to our private equity investments, capital is deployed through investments in, or coinvestment arrangements with, Apollo's capital markets-focused funds, including (i) Apollo Strategic Value Offshore Fund, Ltd. ("Apollo Strategic Value Fund"), an Apollo-sponsored fund that primarily invests in the securities of leveraged companies in North America and Europe through distressed investments, value-driven investments and special opportunities, (ii) Apollo

+Asia Opportunity Offshore Fund, Ltd. ("Apollo Asia Opportunity Fund"), the Apollo-sponsored vehicle focused on value-driven, mezzanine and special opportunity corporate investments in the Asia Pacific region (iii) AP Investment Europe Limited ("Apollo Investment Europe"), an Apollo-sponsored European mezzanine and leveraged debt investment vehicle, (iv) Apollo European Principal Finance Fund, L.P. ("Apollo European Principal Finance Fund"), an Apollo-sponsored vehicle focused on opportunities in the non-performing loans sector in Europe and (v) Apollo Credit Senior Loan Fund, L.P. ("Apollo Credit Senior Loan Fund"), an Apollo-sponsored vehicle that mainly invests in income generating fixed-income securities.
+The investments in Apollo Investment Europe, Apollo European Principal Finance Fund and Apollo Credit Senior Loan Fund are classified as Other Apollo Capital Markets Funds as they individually represent less than 5% of the net asset value of the Investment Partnership.